dwclark/groovy-performance/README.md

 7. Now highlight the method you want to investigate, it will be one of the methods in the `PerformanceIssues.groovy` file.
 8. Click *TriView*
 9. The Tri View shows your source code on the left, the bytecode in the middle, and assembly info on the left.
 The bytecode is what the JVM is actuall seeing.
 10. Finally, click on *Chain*.
-This is short for call chain and will show you the call graph for the method you are investigating.
+This is short for "call chain" and will show you the call graph for the method you are investigating.

 The call graph gives you information about code compilation and code inlining.
 In generally code that is both inlined and compiled will execute the fastest, while code that is neither will be the slowest.
 Code will generally not be inlined unless it is sufficiently short.
 Decisions about code compilation are more complicated, but in general well organized short methods will be more likely to be compiled and executed quickly.